aldertzomer/RFPlasmid/README.md

 ```
 $  pip3 install rfplasmid
 $  export PATH=$PATH:~/.local/bin # pip installs in ~/.local/bin and it should be in your path but some distros don't have this set (even though they should).
-$  rfplasmid --initialize #We makes use of a bash helper script to locate the rfplasmid.py file and to download the plasmid files
+$  rfplasmid --initialize #We makes use of a bash helper script to locate the rfplasmid.py file and to download the plasmid databases as they are too large for pip
 $  rfplasmid
 ```